edwardchalstrey1/fragmented_genome_with_snps/Progress/Results2_snp_distance/results.md

-Results 14th July: Genetic algorithm run with SNP distances fitness method
+Results: Genetic algorithm run with SNP distances fitness method
 ========================================================

 Each facet/panel in the plots below contain a group of replicates with the same parameters: